Gianluca Mancini: International career

 On 1 September 2017, Mancini made his international debut with the Italy U21 team in a 3–0 friendly loss against Spain.

 On 15 March 2019, Gianluca Mancini received a call up from Roberto Mancini for Italy's UEFA Euro 2020 qualifying matches against Finland and Liechtenstein.
 On 26 March, he made his senior international debut in a 6–0 home win over Liechtenstein.

 He took part in the 2019 UEFA European Under-21 Championship.

 Style of play

 Mancini is a tall and physically strong central defender capable of playing in both a three or a four-man defensive line.
 Among his strengths are his excellent heading ability, which makes him a likely goal threat in the opposition's penalty box.
-Besides his regular position, he can also play as a right–sided full-back and a defensive midfielder, mainly out of necessity.
+Besides his regular position, he can also play as a right–sided full-back and a defensive-midfielder, mainly out of necessity.
 He has cited Marco Materazzi as his favourite defender of all time.

 Personal life

-Married to Elisa, the couple has two daughters.
+In December 2019, Gianluca married his long-term partner Elisa, together they have two daughters.

+Despite sharing a surname, he is not related to Italian football manager Roberto Mancini.